apache/incubator-weex/doc/syntax/main.md

 # Syntax
 <span class="weex-version">0.4</span>

+*The syntax of Weex is deeply inspired from [Vue.js](http://vuejs.org/), an elegant JavaScript framework with component system and reactive data binding.*

 A simple Weex page sample is just a piece of `<template>` code, a piece of `<style>` code and a piece of `<script>` code.
 The three parts together describe a whole Weex page.

 - `<template>`: *required*.
 Just uses HTML syntax and describes the structure of a Weex page, which is build upon several tags.
 Each tag means a type of *component*.